How to Choose Senior Living in New Jersey: A Family's Step-by-Step Guide

 Nursing homes provide 24-hour care by licensed nurses for those with serious medical needs.
 Services include physical therapy, personal care, and activities.
 Nursing homes in New Jersey cost around $10,000 monthly.

-Adult family care allows people to live in a caretaker's home and receive help there.
-Adult day care provides daytime programs for about $65,000 annually on average.
+Adult family care lets a person live in a caretaker's home and receive help there.
+Adult day care provides daytime programs and supervision while family caregivers work or rest.

-Respite care through the New Jersey Statewide Respite Care Program offers temporary relief for primary caregivers.
-Costs are based on income, from 0% to 25% of service costs.
+Respite care through the New Jersey Statewide Respite Care Program offers temporary relief for primary caregivers, with costs based on the family's income.

 When comparing options, look at costs, level of care, available amenities, and community atmosphere to find what fits your situation.